smaurice101/readthedocs/docs/source/tmlbuilds.rst

      'jsonkeytogather' : 'hyperprediction', # enter key you want to gather data from to analyse with PrivateGpt i.e. Identifier or hyperprediction
      'keyattribute' : 'Voltage,current', # change as needed
+     'keyprocesstype' : 'anomprob',  # change as needed 'hyperbatch' : '0', # Set to 1 if you want to batch all of the hyperpredictions and sent to chatgpt, set to 0, if you want to send it one by one
-     'keyprocesstype' : 'anomprob',  # change as needed 'vectordbcollectionname' : 'tml', # change as needed 'concurrency' : '2', # change as needed
+     'vectordbcollectionname' : 'tml', # change as needed 'concurrency' : '1', # change as needed Leave at 1
      'CUDA_VISIBLE_DEVICES' : '0' # change as needed
     }